ruralural/uni_game_project/ideas.md

 * initially covered with a fog of war
 * has a artificial borders that are closed for progression until piece of map is acquired
 #### Movement
+* actual:
+	* use navmesh for pathfinding
+* obsolete:
 	* one move = proceeding to the next adjacent tile
 	* moving between tiles uses food/energy state
 	* turning around on one hexagon (for attack) uses food/energy state
 #### Ships
 * pirat armored ship
 * trading ship